 BUILD CONNECTIONS IN PROPERTY

 At ICMS we are connected, with industry and with each other.
 You will mix with property professionals including property developers, financiers and sales managers at networking functions like our property graduate barbeques held every trimester.
 You’ll learn from our own graduates and directly from industry professionals about the best ways to succeed in property management.
 You’ll experience guest lectures from industry leaders each trimester.
-A recent guest lecturer was internationally renowned restaurant designer, Mike McCann.
-His award winning development of the ground floor dining and bar at the Four Seasons in Sydney was a perfect location for a site visit for our students.

 OUR INDUSTRY CONNECTIONS ARE YOUR CONNECTIONS...